 A blurry image underwater is caused by the light diffraction of the various mediums of water, air, and the lens cover.
 Especially the curved lens housings of older GoPros lead to blurry footage.
-Using the regular GoPro diving housing with a flat lens cover or a GoPro diving dome to add a layer of air between lens and water are ways to make diving footage sharper.

 Note: sing the sharpness setting does not make your GoPro diving videos sharper as this is only a processing effect.
 The source of the problem happens before due to the physics of the various materials involved that light has to travel through until it hits the sensor.

 Current GoPros are waterproof by themselves without an additional housing, like was needed in the past.
 But this isn’t going to do it for diving.